Important Notice: Program Application is Closed

 How many people are enrolled during each intake?

 The first one hundred (100) eligible applications are enrolled for each intake.
-There are two intakes, one in the spring (usually April) and one in the fall (usually October).
-Dates are subject to change, but you can sign up for the Voyageur Voice e-newsletter of follow the Otipemisiwak Métis Government on social media (Facebook, Instagram) for the most accurate information as soon as it is available.
+There are four intakes each year and the next intake date will be advertised when each period closes.
+Dates are subject to change, but you can sign up for the Voyageur Voice e-newsletter or follow the Otipemisiwak Métis Government on social media (Facebook, Instagram) for the most accurate information as soon as it is available.
 PLEASE NOTE: Completing an application does not guarantee enrollment, even if you meet eligibility requirements, due to the limited capacity of the program.

 How often can I be enrolled in this program?

-I have not been able to see a psychologist/social worker due to financial barriers.
+I have not been able to see a psychologist/social worker/counsellor due to financial barriers.
 Can I still apply?

-If this does not work for you, please connect with the Community Wellness Advocate (cwa@metis.org or 780-455-2200 Ext.
-110) for referrals for alternative counselling programs and services.
+If this does not work for you, please connect with the Supports and Services Navigator (SSN@metis.org or 780-455-2200) for referrals for alternative counselling programs and services.

-I am a psychologist/social worker.
+I am a psychologist/social worker/counsellor.
 How do I become a provider for this program?

 We do not keep a list of providers for this program, nor do we refer Otipemisiwak Métis Government Citizens to specific providers.
-Instead, this program is for those citizens that already have a relationship with a psychologist/social worker.
+Instead, this program is for those Citizens that already have a relationship with a psychologist/social worker/counsellor.
 You are welcome to provide Métis clients with the information about the program and encourage them to apply.